 It seems that the island remained uninhabited for about 1500 years until the next recorded entity, the Sotira group.

 More recent discoveries, however, have filled this chronological gap considerably, revealing that the island was probably occupied continuously at least from the ninth millennium BC.

 Early communities were small and widely dispersed, so not every region would have been as heavily exploited as later in prehistory.

 Paphos is a city on the southwest coast of the Mediterranean island of Cyprus.

 Inhabited since Neolithic times, it has several sites relating to the cult of goddess Aphrodite, whose mythical birthplace was at Old Paphos (Kouklia).

-It is one of the best seaside cities of Cyprus and it combines mountains and sea which make Paphos the most beautiful city.
+It is one of the best seaside cities in Cyprus and it combines mountains and the sea which make Paphos the most beautiful city.

 New Paphos is the modern city that incorporates the harbor, and the ancient ruins of tombs, fortresses, theaters, and villas at Paphos Archaeological Park.

 - Tombs of the Kings